-It is important that in the run up to Christmas, we help people to understand the importance of prioritising their household bills, of living within their means and not overspending so that come January, they can keep a roof over their heads.
+It is important that in the run up to Christmas, we help our tenants to understand the importance of prioritising their rent and other household bills, of living within their means and not overspending so that come January, they can keep a roof over their families heads!

-Landlords often feel backed into a corner by a tenant who has fallen behind with their rent.
-They have families too and simply cannot afford to stand the cost of a non-paying tenant.
+Our landlords often feel backed into a corner by a tenant who has fallen behind with their rent.
+They tell us that they have families too, and they simply cannot afford to stand the cost of a non-paying tenant.

-I’m sure we all agree that Christmas is a very special time of year, a time where we spend time with family and friends, and make memories that will last a lifetime.
+I’m sure we all agree that Christmas is a very special time of year, a time where we all want to spend time with our family and friends, and try our very best to make memories that will last a lifetime.

-It’s a time to eat, drink and be merry, but with more and more families struggling to make ends meet, here are some simple tips to avoid falling into the financial abyss come January 1st:
+It’s a time to eat alot, drink alot and be merry, but with more and more families struggling to make ends meet, we have put together a few, simple tips to hopefully help people avoid falling into the financial abyss come January 1st:

-1. Prioritise your bills – pay your rent first so your family have a roof over their heads!
+1. Prioritise your bills – pay your rent first, then your council tax so your family have a roof over their heads

 2. Seek help from your local council or Citizens Advice Bureau if you feel unable to cope

-3. Be honest with your landlord or letting agent, they may be able to help if they understand
+3. Communicate and be 100% honest with your landlord or letting agent, they may be able to help if they understand

-4. Focus on finding a solution and look forward to the future
+4. Focus on finding an affordable solution and look forward positively to the future

-Facing eviction or lengthy court battles over unpaid rent is never nice and should always be seen as a last resort.
+We can speak from experience when we say that facing eviction from your home, or lengthy court battles over unpaid rent is extremely unpleasant, not to mention costly for all concerned, and should always be seen as a last resort.

-Remember to enjoy Christmas with your family and friends, and have a fabulous 2017!
+With all that said, we sincerely hope that you can enjoy Christmas with your family and friends, and have a fabulous New Year!